pascal754/game-of-life/README.md

-# game-of-life

-## Conway's Game of Life using SFML
+# Conway's Game of Life using SFML

 ## Rules from wikipedia(https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)